 Rereading Less is More, I'm relieved to see that it mostly stands up well to the test of time, though I'd change some of the phrasing if I could. ;-) For example, there are antibodies to the word "asset" now that I'd avoid setting off -- though as you well know, I, and others who talk about people as assets, do not mean for it to be interpreted in mechanistic-economic terms!
-[If I say my writing skill is my best asset, I don't mean it is my slave...
-I can't even manage it ;-)] Sometimes people can get upset at a word, because they are opposed to something else in the context -- for example, where there is an orientation to treating people like things that can be hired and fired without thought to the personal consequences then the asset word carries that negative spin.
+[If I say my writing skill is my best asset, I don't mean it is at my command...]
+Sometimes people can get upset at a word, because they are opposed to something else in the context -- for example, where there is an orientation to treating people like things that can be hired and fired without thought to the personal consequences then the asset word carries that negative spin.
 And so forth.
 Naturally that is very far from my orientation.
 So I hope people read the paper with goodwill enough not to be rattled by a word here and there. :-)

 Of course I have learned a lot in the interim decade, and all I have learned is to be credited to the architects I have interacted and worked with -- those who have mightily disagreed with me actually perhaps less than one might think, for it is in respectful peer discussions that I am at my most productive and resourceful and most able to do an about-face and see things from a new vantage point.
 With reference to the specific paper, I would put more emphasis on the left hand-right hand image and the importance of working through cultural mechanisms not just through decisions -- the message is there, but I would highlight it more.
 We have emphasized decisions a lot in the architecture field, but they're not the full story. ;-) Again, there we are somewhat to blame, for our Software Architecture Decision Model is a peer (circa mid-90's) model to Philippe Kruchten's more well-known 4+1 View Model.
 Philippe had the good sense to publish formally, while I was early to the Internet band of free and open access -- I created and was principal writer for the Fusion site (and published the Fusion Newsletters online) and then the HP Software Architecture site and later the Bredemeyer site through the 90's.
 Well, all that is merely of passing note.
 Let me return for the moment to my criticism of my 10-year ago self and what I wrote in that short paper: I would also do a better job of framing the context (considerations about scope -- architecture for complex system or for family of products, etc.) for what I had to say.